Étale topology: Definitions

 The étale topology can be defined using slightly less data.
 First, notice that the étale topology is finer than the Zariski topology.
 Consequently, to define an étale cover of a scheme X, it suffices to first cover X by open affine subschemes, that is, to take a Zariski cover, and then to define an étale cover of an affine scheme.
 An étale cover of an affine scheme X can be defined as a jointly surjective family {uα : Xα → X} such that the set of all α is finite, each Xα is affine, and each uα is étale.
 Then an étale cover of X is a family {uα : Xα → X} which becomes an étale cover after base changing to any open affine subscheme of X.

-Local rings in the étale topology
+Local rings

 Let X be a scheme with its étale topology, and fix a point x of X. In the Zariski topology, the stalk of X at x is computed by taking a direct limit of the sections of the structure sheaf over all the Zariski open neighborhoods of x.
 In the étale topology, there are strictly more open neighborhoods of x, so the correct analog of the local ring at x is formed by taking the limit over a strictly larger family.
 The correct analog of the local ring at x for the étale topology turns out to be the strict henselization of the local ring $\mathcal{O}_{X, x}$.
 It is usually denoted $\mathcal{O}_{X, x}^\text{sh}$.